 English Foxhound Appearance

-Medium-sized and muscular, the English Foxhound sports an athletic build.
+The English Foxhound sports an athletic build.
+It is medium-sized and muscular.

-Moreover, long straight legs, deep chest, level back, and a long tail held straight over the body are signature features of the breed.
+Long straight legs, a deep chest, level back, and a long tail held straight over the body are signature features of the breed.

-The English Foxhound stands 24 inches and weighs from 60 to 75 lbs.
+As adults, these dogs can grow up to 24 inches tall, and weigh from 60 to 75 lbs.

 Their muzzle is long and their ears are low-set and lay flat against the head.
 Large, brown eyes bear a gentle expression.
 Their short coat is glossy and dense.

-Coat colors include, black, white, and tan and the breed often displays a tri-color coat.
+Coat colors include, black, white, and tan.
+The breed often displays a tri-color coat.

 English Foxhound Temperament